odie5533/WarcMiddleware/README.md

 should either be crawled or never crawled.
 This does not affect downloading external assets such as images or CSS files.

-This example will not crawl anchor links that contains the string "/search/?":
+This example will not crawl anchor links that contain the string "/search/?":

     $ crawler.py --mirror --reject /search/\? --url http://example.com